From BR Bullpen

 Biographical Information

-Blaeholder would spend the next seven seasons with the St. Louis Browns team, winning in double digits each of those years, but having only one year (1932), that he stayed at .500 with a 14-14 record while pitching 258 innings.
-On May 19, 1935 George was traded to the Philadelphia Athletics for Sugar Cain and Ed Coleman.
-He went 6-10 for the 1935 Athletics and and was picked up on waivers by the Cleveland Indians from the Athletics on January 27, 1936.
+Blaeholder spent the next seven seasons with the St. Louis Browns, winning in double digits each of those years, but having only one year (1932) in which he managed to reach .500 with a 14-14 record while pitching 258 innings.
+On May 19, 1935, George was traded to the Philadelphia Athletics for Sugar Cain and Ed Coleman.
+He went 6-10 for the 1935 Athletics and was picked up on waivers by the Cleveland Indians on January 27, 1936.

 At age 32 Blaeholder pitched well for the Indians, going 8-4 while pitching 134 innings, his best won and lost record during his 11 seasons in the big leagues.
-This would also be his last year in the show and after eleven years he would produce a 104-125 record with a 4.54 ERA.
+This would also be his last year in the Show and after eleven years he had produced a 104-125 record with a 4.54 ERA.
 He was on the mound quite often as his chart shows he pitched 1,914 innings.

 Besides the things we know are true - Blaeholder pitching 20 years in professional baseball, appearing in 852 games while pitching 4,035 innings - there is the story that George had a lot to do with developing the pitch called the "slider".
 One could say he was around long enough to have done it.
 In referance to George's "slider" or "nickel curve", depending on who you are talking with, during 1929, George's second full year in the majors, the young man led the American League in shutouts with four.

 As things go, on May 21, 1931 he threw Babe Ruth his 600th home run pitch, and as time went on George wound up by leading all baseball by giving up 176 home runs in 1,914 innings (one each 11 innings), during his major league career, of which Lou Gehrig accounted for 13.
 He led the league in home runs allowed in both 1928 and 1933; he also led the circuit in hits allowed in 1934.